tarwn/lessthandot-hugo/blogs/content/posts/2018-04-17-adding-twitter-authentication-to-an-asp-net-core-2-site-w-cosmos-db.md

     return LocalRedirect(returnUrl ?? _membership.Options.DefaultPathAfterLogin);
 }
 ```
-The Twitter information comes back in the “ExternalCookie” we registered in the Startup configuration.
+The Twitter information comes back in the "ExternalCookie" we registered in the Startup configuration.
 We'll add a method to `CosmosDBMembership` to create a `LoginSession` just like we do with a username/password, except for a third-party identity instead.
-The last step is to clean up the “External Cookie” using it's `SignOut` method.
+The last step is to clean up the "External Cookie" using it's `SignOut` method.

 <div class="note-area">
-  Originally I added the <code>SignOut</code> for cleanliness, but it was later pointed out to me that this is extra overhead going across the wire on every Request/Response and, in some cases, can actually result in “Request Too Long” web server errors if you stack up too many cookies.
+  Originally I added the <code>SignOut</code> for cleanliness, but it was later pointed out to me that this is extra overhead going across the wire on every Request/Response and, in some cases, can actually result in "Request Too Long" web server errors if you stack up too many cookies.
 </div>

 ### Registration Endpoints